 Currently, Albania's energy requirements are not met using natural gas due to the lack of infrastructure.
-By virtue of the data provided by the Institute of Statistics ("INSTAT"), the production of natural gas in Albania for the year 2014 was 28 ktoe, while the quantity distributed to the consumer was only 8 ktoe.
+By virtue of the data provided by the Institute of Statistics ("INSTAT"), the production of natural gas in Albania for the year 2014 was 28 kilotons of oil equivalent ("ktoe"), while the quantity distributed to the consumer was only 8 ktoe.
 However, the consumable produced quantities are used in the industry sector, while the energy requirements in Albania are mainly met by other sources as crude oil, coal, firewood and electric power.